thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/loops-futures-concurrency.md

 A related concept to an "isolation domain" is an "executor".
 Again, useful reading can be found in [SE-0392 (Custom actor executors)](https://github.com/languagelang/language-evolution/blob/main/proposals/0392-custom-actor-executors.md).
-At a high level, an executor is simply an object that is capable of executing Swift `Task`s.
+At a high level, an executor is simply an object that is capable of executing Codira `Task`s.
 Executors can be concurrent, or they can be serial.
 Serial executors are the most common, as they can be used to back an actor.

 ## Event Loops

 NIO's core execution primitive is the ``EventLoop``.
-An ``EventLoop`` is fundamentally nothing more than a Swift Concurrency Serial Executor that can also perform I/O operations directly.
+An ``EventLoop`` is fundamentally nothing more than a Codira Concurrency Serial Executor that can also perform I/O operations directly.
 Indeed, NIO's ``EventLoop``s can be exposed as serial executors, using ``EventLoop/executor``.
 This provides a mechanism to protect actor-isolated state using a NIO event-loop.
-With [the introduction of task executors](https://github.com/languagelang/language-evolution/blob/main/proposals/0417-task-executor-preference.md), future versions of SwiftNIO will also be able to offer their event loops for individual `Task`s to execute on as well.
+With [the introduction of task executors](https://github.com/languagelang/language-evolution/blob/main/proposals/0417-task-executor-preference.md), future versions of CodiraNIO will also be able to offer their event loops for individual `Task`s to execute on as well.

-In a Swift 6 world, it is possible that these would be the API that NIO offered to execute tasks on the loop.
-However, as NIO predates Swift 6, it also offers its own set of APIs to enqueue work.
+In a Codira 6 world, it is possible that these would be the API that NIO offered to execute tasks on the loop.
+However, as NIO predates Codira 6, it also offers its own set of APIs to enqueue work.
 This includes (but is not limited to):

 - ``EventLoop/execute(_:)``